WhitakerLab/WhitakerLabProjectManagement/FUNDING_APPLICATIONS/MozillaScienceLabMiniGrant_June2017.md

 We follow the Mozilla open leadership training best practice principles ([https://mozilla.github.io/open-leadership-training-series](https://mozilla.github.io/open-leadership-training-series/)).
 The Brain Networks in Python project has a README file, a code of conduct and a guide for contributors.

 Within the Whitaker Lab we work as openly as possible.
 All the weekly meetings I have with Dr Whitaker are available ([https://github.com/WhitakerLab/WhitakerLabProjectManagement/blob/master/Isla-Staden/Weekly-Meetings.md](https://github.com/WhitakerLab/WhitakerLabProjectManagement/blob/master/Isla-Staden/Weekly-Meetings.md)).
 We are dedicated to sharing work in progress so that others can provide help and feedback.
-I am greatly looking forward to the opportunity to engage with the brain networks community and provide useful tools and documentation for their research.
+In my first week as a member of the Whitaker Lab Icontributed to the Whitaker Lab blog ([https://whitakerlab.github.io/blog/Hello-Earthling/](https://whitakerlab.github.io/blog/Hello-Earthling/)) and I am greatly looking forward to the opportunity to engage further with the brain networks community through social media and further blog posts.

 **How will you continue work on this project beyond the funding period?** *(250 words)*

 Dr Whitaker will continue to lead the Brain Networks in Python project during her five year fellowship at the Turing Institute.
 I hope to find funding to continue my contributions beyond the end of the grant period possibly through the Alan Turing Institute's seed funding program.
 A requirement for seed funding is that a product or publication can be completed in six months.
 The Mozilla mini-grant would give me time to build community around the Brain Networks in Python software and therefore build a successful application to the internal Turing funding body.

 Importantly however, I may not be needed to continue on the project.
 If our two month summer program of refactoring, modularisation, testing, documentation and community building goes to plan we will have a powerful open source community that can continue to develop without my input.
 I hope to remain involved in the project, but I also hope that I am not necessary.
-A key deliverable of this mini-grant would be a Brain Networks in Python package that sustain itself in a stable form.
+A key deliverable of this mini-grant would be a Brain Networks in Python package that can sustain itself in a stable form.

 ### Upload documents